pirsch-analytics/docs/docs/get-started/troubleshooting.md

 If you don't see your visits on your dashboard immediately, don't worry.
 There is usually a small delay of a few seconds as we cache page visits before writing them to the database.

 In case you don't see your visits appearing after a small delay, make sure you didn't [disable Pirsch](/get-started/frontend-integration#ignoring-your-own-page-views), have an ad blocker active, a VPN, or modified your DNT or User-Agent headers.
 In rare cases, your page views might be blocked by our bot filter.
 Try a different device on a different network in that case.

+## I Cannot Sign In

+If you have trouble signing in, try deleting your temporary browser files and clear your cache.
+This can usually be done from the history settings in most browser.
+The cache can be cleared by reloading the page using `Ctrl/Cmd + Shift + R` or `Ctrl/Cmd + F5`.